-The Higher School Certificate is the culmination of 13 years of schooling.
+The Higher School Certificate is completed over two years.
+Year 11 is known as the Preliminary Course and Year 12 is known as the HSC Course.
 At The Jannali High School we offer you a full range of subjects to cater for individual abilities, interests and goals.